 FTW: Three ways the Bulls can survive without Rajon Rondo

 FTW: Three ways the Bulls can survive without Rajon Rondo Playoff Rajon Rondo in a force to be reckoned with, but the Bulls have options without him.
-Check out this story on greenbaypressgazette.com: http://usat.ly/2pN03Bq Playoff Rajon Rondo - the "Playoff" is an official part of his name - is a force to be reckoned with.
+Check out this story on USATODAY.com: http://ftw.usatoday.com/2017/04/rajon-rondo-injury-bulls-vs-celtics-playoff-dwyane-wade-jimmy-butler-point-guard Playoff Rajon Rondo - the "Playoff" is an official part of his name - is a force to be reckoned with.

 Add your comments below